 Calling all couples!
 Portugal is a holiday haven for holidays a deux.
 Whether you want to sun yourselves happy on the beach, or explore volcanoes and wander cities to your hearts’ content.
 Madeira, the island off of the African coast, is a charming island to explore, home of the delicious so-named wine, and bedecked in flowers, it’s no surprise Madeira is nicknamed the Floating Garden.
 Funchal is a beautiful city with remnants of the island's illustrious past.

 Where else could be more romantic than Lisbon's winding streets?
 Climb to one of the many miradouro and enjoy a beautiful sunset with a loved one.
 Or you could enjoy the sunset on one of the Algarve beaches, there's so many to choose from you're sure to find a secluded spot to enjoy each other's company.
+Busy beaches at Albufeira or chilled-out beaches in Tavira, the Algarve has a beach for you.

 Inject a dose of culture into your Portugal holidays by staying in the beautiful cosmopolitan city of Lisbon.
 Discover numerous historic sites and old districts harbouring a wealth of history or explore the ruins of the Royal Palace and enjoy fabulous views of the city.
 Portugal itself is packed full of UNESCO heritage sites – from grand gothic-style monasteries to stunning natural beauty spots.
 For a cultural trip with a twist, head to the Alto Douro Wine Region, the traditional home of port wine –an ideal souvenir for any budding wine connoisseur.